 This tour acts as a wonderful preparation for the second part of our Saharan Odyssey where we visit Western Sahara and Mauritania and is sure to provide lasting memories of the most exciting places of Northern Africa.

 Arrival into Algiers at your convenience.
 Algiers has flights from many countries of Africa and Europe

-Meet at 6pm at our hotel, hotel Samir, for dinner and pre-tour meeting where you can get to know your fellow travelers and YPT guide
+Meet at 6pm at our hotel, hotel Samir, before we head out to restaurant Arabesque for dinner and pre-tour meeting where you can get to know your fellow travelers and YPT guide.

 After dinner we will explore the nightlife of Algiers.

 Sunday 5th January – Algiers